 Creating a pay-per-view website with WordPress isn’t as difficult as you might think.
 If you choose the right tools, you can add pay-per-view functionality to your WordPress website relatively quickly.

-In this guide, we’ll show you how to create a pay-per-view site with MemberPress, our powerful membership plugin for WordPress.
+In this guide, we’ll show you how to start a pay-per-view website with MemberPress, our powerful membership plugin for WordPress.

 Whether you want to start a new pay-per-view site or add this feature to your existing WordPress membership website, this guide will provide you with everything you need to accomplish your mission.

 But first, let’s quickly take a look at what pay-per-view is in the context of a membership site, and why you might want to use it.